qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    :width: 80%
    :name: safety_analysis_feature_fig

    Dynamic Architecture

-The safety analysis is done with the shown diagrams.
+The FMEA is done with the shown diagrams.
 The interface 1 and 2 are the interfaces of the feature.
 These interfaces shall be analyzed with the fault models :need:`gd_guidl__fault_models` that here could be applied.
 With the dynamic diagrams the communication between the components can be analysed.
 The static diagrams are used to analyse the dependencies.
 For violations a failure mitigation shall be defined.

 .. figure:: _assets/safety_analysis_component.drawio.svg
    :align: center